Heroin Addiction: Effects, Withdrawal, & Treatment

 What Are the Effects of Heroin?

-In addition to the “rush” of pleasure associated with using heroin, other common short-term effects include:2
+In addition to the “rush” of pleasure associated with using heroin, other common short-term effects of heroin include:2

 • Flushed skin.